mauricioabreu/clonery/README.md

 ## Features

-Here is a list of available feature.
+Here is a list of available features.
 Unchecked ones are in the roadmap:

 - [x] Clone `foreign` relationships
 - [x] Clone `many to many` relationships
-- [ ] Exclude relationships from cloning
+- [x] Ignore fields from being cloned

 ## How to use